Cohen v. Brown University

 The case of Cohen v.
 Brown University challenged cost-cutting efforts Brown University made in 1991 that targeted women's sports and women's interest in sports.
+Plaintiffs in this case alleged that Brown was maintaining a history of discriminatory treatments of women in their intercollegiate athletics program, and as such was violating Title IX legislation—a federal civil rights law that prohibits discrimination based on sex in educational program.

+Description

+Cohen v.
+Brown University was a legal case that challenged cost-cutting efforts Brown University made in 1991 that targeted women's sports and women's interest in sports.
 Women's volleyball and gymnastics teams were demoted from university-funded varsity status to donor-funded club varsity status, along with the men's water polo and golf teams.

-Even though both men's and women's teams were moved down to donor-funded teams, the plaintiffs in this case allege that this action maintained Brown's history of discriminatory treatments of women in their intercollegiate athletics program and as such was violating Title IX legislation.
+Plaintiffs Amy Cohen and other affected female athletes file a class action lawsuit against the university, alleging that even though both men's and women's teams were moved down to donor-funded teams, this action maintained Brown's history of discriminatory treatments of women in their intercollegiate athletics program and as such was violating Title IX legislation.